 In fact, a well-written knowledge base or FAQ answers common questions proactively.
 You can create a bank of common questions, around your product, billing cycle, services, etc., and display them on your FAQ homepage.
 Offering answers to questions customers might typically ask is a win-win both for your clients and support staff.
 Since customers will be able to resolve queries on their own, it will keep them satisfied and at the same time, keep the load of tickets off the shoulders of your support staff.

 #2 Helps You Identify the Problem Accurately

 Identifying the problem correctly is the first step in resolving a customer query.
-While this may be an intuitive process for trained and experienced call center professionals, it's not so straightforward for new employees.
-That's when a knowledge base simplifies the process.
+While this may be an intuitive process for trained and experienced call center professionals with the call center software, it’s not so straightforward for new employees.
+That’s when a knowledge base simplifies the process.
 Agents can understand customer queries better by doing a quick search in the knowledge base using the key terms that customers used to describe their problems.

 A knowledge base automatically suggests various help articles on a topic, and all agents have to do is figure out the correct article.
 Agents have to use good judgment in choosing the correct article, but just the fact that they have the relevant information handy greatly reduces the chances of giving incorrect responses.

 Agents putting customers on hold every time to confirm a simple request or offer some detailed information is what annoys most customers.
 In this regard, a knowledge base helps operators to not only offer accurate responses but also reduce the call hold time – a common cause of concern for most call center managers.

 When agents have a full-fledged knowledge base, they do not have to consult a supervisor for procedural information or get inputs from other colleagues.
 Instead, they can simply search the knowledge base and get instant answers.
 They do not have to put customers on hold for long because they can access information right away, at the click of a mouse, using the firm’s knowledge base.